Financial mechanisms

 Warmer Kiwi Homes

-National projectWarmer Kiwi Homes is a four-year Government programme offering grants covering two-thirds of the cost of ceiling and underfloor insulation.
+National projectWarmer Kiwi Homes was a four-year Government programme offering grants covering two-thirds of the cost of ceiling and underfloor insulation.

 Explore more